JoryHogeveen/ac-addon-members/readme.txt

 1. Upload and unpack the zip file to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-Or search for "Genesis Widget Column Classes" via your plugins menu.
+Or search for "Admin Columns - Members add-on" via your plugins menu.

 == Screenshots ==

-1.
+1. Members columns
-2.
+2. Inline edit (Admin Columns Pro)
+3. Members metabox

 == Changelog ==